apache/couchdb/share/doc/src/api/database/common.rst

 .. http:post:: /{db}
-  :synopsis: Creates a new document with generic ID if he had not specified
+  :synopsis: Creates a new document with generated ID if _id is not specified

   Creates a new document in the specified database, using the supplied JSON document structure.